PythonPredictions/cobra/README.md

 ## Development

 We'd love you to contribute to the development of Cobra!
 To do so, clone the repo and create a _feature branch_ to do your development.
 Once your are finished, you can create a _pull request_ to merge it back into the main branch.
-Make sure to write or modify unit test for your changes if they are related to preprocessing!
+Make sure to follow the _PEP 8_ styleguide if you make any changes to COBRA.
+You should also write or modify unit test for your changes if they are related to preprocessing!